 66839 Acting/L.Cpl Stephens C.H. wounded 20.4.1918 and 86100 Pte.
 Mitchell J. sick 22.4.18.’

-One of Stephens’ relatives, Roger Stephens, now living in Adelaide, Australia, informs us that soon after the end of the war Charles and his wife Florence left Winkleigh to move to Chipley Cottage, near Wellington, Somerset, one of the cottages previously mentioned that his father had owned in Stamford Arundel.
-The family continued there.
-Their first son was born for some reason in Keynsham, but the younger son was born in Stamford Arundel.
-A photograph of the family in later life, given to us by Roger, appears on this site.
+One of Charles Stephens’ relatives, Roger Stephens, now living in Adelaide, Australia, informs us that soon after the end of the war Charles and his wife Florence left Winkleigh to move to Chipley Cottage, near Wellington, Somerset, one of the cottages previously mentioned that his father had owned in Stamford Arundel.
+The family continued to live there.
+Both sons were born in Stamford Arundel.
+A photograph of the family in later life, given to us by Roger, appears here in the right hand columm.
 We are immensely grateful that Roger contacted us, initially to enquire why his grandfather’s name was not on the Roll of Honour, thus starting us on the quest to learn more of Charles’ war service and the honour he received.
 We are honoured to be able to finally record all that he achieved in his service to his country and for the memory of both the Woolacott family and the village.